ros-navigation/navigation2/nav2_constrained_smoother/README.md

 ```

 Note: Smoothing paths which contain multiple subsequent poses at one point (e.g. in-place rotations from Smac lattice planners) is currently not supported
-Note: Forward/reverse movement detection is not supported for paths containing no pose orientation information.
-For these paths `reversing_enabled` should be set to false